Organisational governing documents

 - Engage in any other activities for the benefit of members, levy payers, producer contribution payers, Australian horticultural industries, co-investors and the Australian community generally.

-Note, the current Funding Agreement between Hort Innovation and the Australian Government has been extended by the Minister for Agriculture and Water Resources as at 1 February 2019 to 27 December 2019.
+Note, the current Funding Agreement between Hort Innovation and the Australian Government has been extended by the Department of Agriculture and Water Resources at 1 February 2019 to 27 December 2019.
 This can be viewed at Hort Innovation’s Funding Agreement – Deed of Variation 2019.

 In addition to the company’s Constitution, Hort Innovation was established under, and is managed by, legislation and regulation.
 The following documents outline the scope and legalities of Hort Innovation as an RDC and corporate entity: